SvenGroot/Ookii.CommandLine/docs/Arguments.md

 that uniquely identifies a single argument as an alias for that argument, without having to explicitly define those aliases.

+For example, if you have two arguments named `-File` and `-Folder`, you can refer to the first argument with `-Fi` and `-Fil` (also case insensitive by default).
+For the second one, `-Fo`, `-Fol`, `-Fold` and `-Folde`.
+However, `-F` is not an automatic prefix alias, because it could refer to either argument.

+When using long/short mode, automatic prefix aliases apply to arguments' long names.
+An argument named `--argument` can automatically be used with the prefix alias `--a` (assuming it is unique), but the short name `-a` will only exist if it was explicitly created.

 ## Positional arguments

 An argument can be _positional_, which means in addition to being supplied by name, it can also be